 Motorworld’s newspaper №56

-By 1936, the Japan market was flooded with various three wheelers by different makers, but the major manufacturers were Daihatsu, Mazda and New Era.
-At this, each region had its own market leader: Iwasaki and Wellby in Tokyo; Iwasaki, HMC, Tsubasa in Osaka; Mizuno in Aichi.
+By 1936 the Japanese market was flooded with various three-wheelers by different manufacturers, TOP-3 were: Daihatsu, Mazda, and New Era.
+Moreover, each region had its own leaders: Iwasaki and Wellby in Tokyo; Iwasaki, HMC, Tsubasa in Osaka; Mizuno in Aichi.

 Daihatsu SB-7, 1937 from the «Motorworld by V.Sheynov» collection

-The HMC company (Hyogo Motors Company) was located in Kobe at Hyogo and had been manufacturing cargo trikes.
-No much is known about HMC because the works including all documents were destroyed during the American bomb attacks in WWII.
-Therefore, all documents & records associated with all the production have gone forever.
-Almost every Japanese cargo trike was destroyed before the war end, so we have only a few footprints left by those machines.
+The HMC company (Hyogo Motors Company) was located in Kobe (Hyogo prefecture) and had been manufacturing cargo trikes.
+No much is known about HMC because of the American bomb attacks in WWII which destroyed all documents.
+Moreover, almost every Japanese cargo trike was destroyed before the war ended, so we have only a few footprints left by those machines.

-In November 1932, Hyogo Motor Manufacturing Co. has placed an order for Megro Manufacturing Co., Ltd. for manufacturing of an engine for a small tricycle, which was to bear the HMC marque.
-As a sample, an engine by MAG was chosen that were used for Motosacoche motorcycles.
-One month later, in December 1932, HMC introduced Hyogo trike equipped with a 500 cc overhead valve one-cylinder engine.
+In November 1932, Hyogo Motor Manufacturing Co. signed a contract with Megro Manufacturing Co., Ltd. for the manufacturing of an engine for a small HMC three-wheeler.
+Megro engineers used the swiss MAG engine as a sample for their own design.
+In one month, in December 1932, HMC introduced a Hyogo trike equipped with a 500 cc OHV single-cylinder engine.

 The HMC trike from the Vyacheslav Sheyanov’s collection was assembled into one machine using two donor tricycles.

 Both were found in Vladivostok.
-They had been brought after the WWII end as a war booty
+They had been brought after WWII ended as a war booty

 Restoration of this rare trike (engine number 16500, chassis number 25218) was delegated to Costantino Frontalini who is not only our good friend but also a crackerjack.